thanasisn/SDR_enhancement_LAP/article/article_doc.md

 EC events, (e) with at least $60\,\%$ of the day length without clouds and presence of EC events, (h) randomly selected days, and (i) manually selected days.
-For the latter case and where needed, we also used images from a sky-camera to further aid the decision of the manual inspection.
+For the latter case and where needed, we also used images from the sky-camera to further aid the decision of the manual inspection.

 The definition of the CE events with this method has a degree of subjectivity, since the actual clear sky irradiance is not known and can only be approximated.
-However, this method is capable in detecting all major CE events.
+However, this method was proven capable in detecting all major CE events.
 Where some CE events with very low OIR may be not detected, these are few with small over-irradiance, and it is unlikely that will affect significantly our results.

 A sub-category of the CE events that is often discussed in the relevant literature (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022;